Spectrum FAQ

 • Change of name, home address, email address or contact numbers for you

-• Update in your child’s diagnosis, or further additional needs that you have been made aware of
+• Update in your child’s diagnosis, or any further additional needs that you have been made aware of

 • Additional children that need adding into your family details

-Events and Sessions
+Events and Away Days

 What type of events do Spectrum provide?